Computer-based assessment of collaborative problem-solving skillsResearch 20 Oct 2020 7 minute read

 ‘Comparative analysis of student performance in collaborative problem solving: What does it tell us?’ by Claire Scoular, Sofia Eleftheriadou, Dara Ramalingam and Dan Cloney, Australian Journal of Education (October 2020).

-On Wednesday 4 November 2020, the Australian Journal of Education will host a panel discussion with the several of the authors of the special issue, including Dr Claire Scoular.
-Register for the free webinar '20 Years of PISA in Australia: an AJE special issue'.
+On Wednesday 4 November 2020, the Australian Journal of Education hosted a panel discussion with several of the authors of the special issue, including Dr Claire Scoular.
+Catch up, free and on demand, on '20 Years of PISA in Australia: an AJE special issue'.